AryaD-ece/analog-spwm-generator-opamps/README.md

 ![SPWM Output](images/spwm_dso_output.png)

+> Hardware-verified SPWM output showing duty cycle modulation with sinusoidal reference.

 ---

 ## Overview

-This project implements SPWM generation using purely analog circuits, without any microcontrollers.
+This project demonstrates the generation of **SPWM (Sinusoidal Pulse Width Modulation)** using purely analog circuits without any microcontrollers or digital control.

-A low-frequency sinusoidal reference is compared with a high-frequency triangular carrier to produce a PWM signal whose duty cycle follows the sine waveform.
+A low-frequency sinusoidal reference signal is compared with a high-frequency triangular carrier to generate a PWM signal whose duty cycle follows the instantaneous amplitude of the sine wave.

-This technique is widely used in power electronics for applications such as inverters, motor drives, and audio amplification.
+This technique is fundamental in **Power Electronics**, with applications in:
+- Inverters
+- Motor drives
+- Class-D amplifiers

 ---